 No, you cannot extend the residence permit if you have a six-month validity, but it is recommended to submit your application within three months earlier.

 Our team can answer any other questions you may have.
 We also assist individuals who have been living in the country with adequate residence permits and are ready to apply for Dutch citizenship.

-Situations that can grant you a Dutch residence permit
+Situations that can grant you a residence permit in Netherlands

 The Dutch residence permit is the legal document attesting your right to stay and work within the country.
 Nevertheless, there are other advantages entitled by this residence permit.
 We provide you with a list of other reasons for obtaining a Dutch residence permit:

 • EU resident – if you are a EU citizen you are entitled to apply for a Dutch residence permit;

 • Medical treatment – you can apply for a Dutch residence permit in order to benefit from a specific medical treatment which is not available in your country of origin;